Podlite - a lightweight markup language

 C<< $foo<<bar>> >>

-If you need an unbalanced angle, either use different delimiters:
+If an unbalanced angle is needed, either use different delimiters:

 C«$foo < $bar»